 - 1. Neutral Lock Button-Prevent accidental shift and throttle engagement.
-Neutral lock button must be pushed IN to move the control handle out of NEUTRAL. - 2.
+Neutral lock red button must be squeezed up wards to move the control handle out of NEUTRAL. - 2.
 Throttle Only Button-Allows engine throttle advancement without shifting the engine.
 This is done by disengaging the shift mechanism from the control handle.
-The throttle only button can be depressed only when the remote control handle is in the NEUTRAL position, and should only be used to assist in starting the engine. - 3.
-Lanyard Stop Switch-Turns the ignition OFF whenever the operator (when attached to the lanyard) moves far enough away from the operator's position to activate the switch. - 4.
-Control Handle Throttle Friction Screw- This screw, (located behind the bezel cover), can be adjusted to increase or decrease the tension on the control handle.
-This will help prevent slipping of the remote control handle.
-Turn screw clockwise to increase the tension and counterclockwise to decrease tension.
-Adjust to tension desired. - 5.
+The throttle only button can be depressed only when the remote control handle is in the NEUTRAL position, and should only be used to assist in starting the engine. - Lanyard Stop Switch-Turns the ignition OFF whenever the operator (when attached to the lanyard) moves far enough away from the operator's position to activate the switch. - 4.
 Control Handle-Operation of the shift and throttle are controlled by the movement of the control handle.
-Push the control handle forward from NEUTRAL with a quick firm motion to the first detent for FORWARD gear.
+Push the control handle forward from NEUTRAL with a firm motion to the first detent for FORWARD gear.
 Continue pushing forward to increase speed.
-Pull the control handle back from NEUTRAL with a quick firm motion to the first detent for REVERSE gear and continue pushing back to increase speed.
+Pull the control handle back from NEUTRAL with a firm motion to the first detent for REVERSE gear and continue pushing back to increase speed.

-6. Trim Tilt Button (if equipped)- Some controls may have a trim control switch which you can use to adjust the position of the outboard.
+5. Trim Tilt Button (if equipped)- Some controls may have a trim control switch which you can use to adjust the position of the outboard.
 Pressing the switch in the UP position moves the outboard out and away from the transom.
 Pressing the switch in the DOWN position, moves the outboard in closer to the transom.
 The switch returns to its center neutral position when released.
 Some controls can also be equipped with a trim/tilt switch.
 This switch works like the trim switch.
 The only difference being that pressing the switch in the UP position, moves the stern unit near water level.
-And by applying a stronger pressure on the switch in the UP position suitable for trailering, beaching or launching.
+And by applying a stronger pressure on the switch in the UP position will raises the sterndrive to a upper position suitable for trailering, beaching or launching.

-For more information, please review your engine owner's manual.
+For more information, please review your engine Owner's Manual.